unicframework/docs/Middlewares.md

 }
 ```

-  This a example of `hello, world` middleware. this middleware add a `hello` variable in request.
+  This is a example of `Hello, World` middleware.
+This middleware will add a `hello` variable in request object.

 ### Global Middleware

-  Go to your `settings.php` file and add your middleware in middlewares.
+  A global middleware execute on every request.
+Go to application `settings.php` file and add middleware in middlewares array.

 ```php
 //Install your middlewares